Some of the most important records in State Records’ 90,000 linear metre-long collection are school admission registers.

 As you can see from the Templers School admission register (GRS 12332/1), the teacher kept this particular register from the 1880s but included students who had been at school as early as the 1870s, presumably because the school received instruction from the Education Department that they needed to be keeping admission registers.

 State Records only collects records that were created by the South Australian government, so we do not hold private school records.
 If you are interested in a private school’s records and the school still exists, it is best to contact the school to see what they hold.

 Public schools transfer admission records to State Records when they are no longer required by the school.
 If we don’t have any admission records, it’s worth contacting the school to see if they still have them.
 Another place to try is the Department of Education and Childhood Development, who have a dedicated Records Management Unit responsible for school records.

 School records are the responsibility of the Department for Education and Childhood Development (DECD), who have have determined that admission registers are open after thirty years.
-However, if you are seeking your own information, you can access your own admission record through a personal entitlement claim.
-For more information, please see our School Records Fact Sheet.

 About the Author: